brew2venue/brisbanehack/README.md

 ### Stock or products

 Beer products, such as "Newstead Brewery 21 Feet Seven Inches porter" are represented in the smart contract as a struct.
 The product should have a unique key, such as a primary key.
-The foregin key is brewers address, or Ethereum public key.
+The foreign key is brewers address, or Ethereum public key.
 ```
     enum beerType {lager, stout, porter, ipa}